Introducing a faster, data-fueled marketing mindset

-In this guide – a collaboration between AppsFlyer, digital marketing agency AppAgent, and mobile marketing consultancy Incipia – we will explore how data-driven marketers can take their data skills to the next level by using predictive modeling to gain that coveted competitive edge.
+In this practical guide – a collaboration between AppsFlyer, digital marketing agency AppAgent, and Incipia, we’ll be exploring how marketers can take their data skills to the next level and gain that coveted competitive edge with predictive modeling.

 There are numerous benefits to predictive modeling in mobile marketing, but we narrowed it down to two key marketing activities: